 As a result, the New York Knicks is just a shortened and more common name for the New York Knickerbockers.

 As a result, many players perform great while playing in MSG.
-Besides, the team has won only two NBA championships through decades of operation.
+Throughout decades of operation, the team has won only two NBA championships (in 1970 & 1973).

 Despite having a huge fan base, the team hasn’t been able to use star power in their favor.